Get Ready for This: Certifications and sales

+Release history

 Yves Deruyter remixes

 After the moderate success of the 2 Unlimited compilation album Greatest Hits Remixes in 2001, two white labels were released with remixes of "Get Ready for This".
-The first 12" was released in May 2001 in Belgium with a remix by DJ/producer Yves Deruyter.
-Although just a single sided pressing featuring the full 12" remix, the radio edit was officially released later in the 2002 release Trance Remixes (Special Edition).
+The first 12-inch was released in May 2001 in Belgium with a remix by DJ/producer Yves Deruyter.
+Although just a single sided pressing featuring the full 12-inch remix, the radio edit was officially released later in the 2002 release Trance Remixes (Special Edition).